Qualification Overview

 * 14 credits at Level 3 in each of:

-- one other subject from the list of approved subjects* and
+- one other subject from the list of approved subjects*

 OR one of the following:

-For the Health Promotion or Human Nutrition Specialisations:
+For the Human Nutrition Specialisation:

-* NZQA approved subjects: see here
+* NZQA approved subjects: see here entrance/

 Alternative Requirements